monsoonmaelstrom/book2/book2.md

 “Whatever,” I grumble.
 “What time is it?”

-“Just before midnight, I think.”
+“A bit before midnight, I think.”

 “Damn.
 Davy, wake up,” I say as I stretch a leg across to jostle him.
 I’m guessing he didn’t sleep last night either.
 “Did the rest of you sleep?”